Your cart is empty!

 This is a tricky time for kids.
 Energy levels can be low as it’s been hours since the last meal and they have been sitting in school for a long time.
 Focus on a combination of protein AND carbs.
 Some kids come right home and munch on high carbohydrate snacks which can lead to a dip in energy once practice (or a game) begins.

 Here are some great after school fueling options:

-Immediately after practices and games is the ideal time to replenish their bodies of the fuel that was burned.
+Immediately after practices and games are the ideal time to replenish their bodies of the fuel that was burned.
 This will help your young athletes come back stronger and more energetic the next day!

 Here are a few excellent recovery snacks:

-We have the perfect opportunity to not only keep our active children healthy and strong, but also to teach them how to take care of their active bodies throughout their childhood and into adulthood!
+We have the perfect opportunity to not only keep our active children healthy and strong but also to teach them how to take care of their active bodies throughout their childhood and into adulthood!

 Jenn Giles, R.D., C.S.S.D. is all about health and wellness.
 She has over 15 years’ experience, including a dual master’s degree in Nutrition and Exercise Physiology from Columbia University.
 She is a Registered Dietitian (RD) and a Board Certified Specialist in Sports Dietetics (CSSD).
 She supplements all of this with her spin instructor certification and USATriathlon Level I Coach Certification.